jeantessier/micronaut-kafka-test/README.md

     $ (cd producer-app && ./gradlew run)

+You can start one or more message consumers with the following command:

+    $ (cd consumer-app && ./gradlew run)

 Just hit Ctrl-C in each shell to stop it when you're done.

 ## To Trigger a Message